 2. I heated about 3 tablespoons oil in a pan and when it was hot I added the roast.
 I browned it on all sides then put it in my baking dish.
-I would do these first two steps even if planning to put it in the crock pot.
+I would do these first two steps even if planning to put it in the crock pot.3.
+I then put the following in the pan on the stove--1 cup water, 1 beef bouillon cube (or 1 teaspoon granules) 1 tablespoon Worcestershire sauce.
+I brought it to a boil then poured it over the beef.

 4. If using a crock pot--put everything in the crock pot (meat, potatoes, carrots, onions) and cook on low for 10-12 hours.
 If using the oven--preheat the oven to 325 degrees.
 Cover the roast with foil and cook for 1 hour.
 Then take out and add the potatoes, carrots and onions; recover and cook for another hour or until the vegetables are tender.